Olian04/gleam_handles/README.md

 #### each

 `each` blocks are used to include a part of a templated zero or more times.
-Values accessed by an `each` block must be of type `List(Dict)` or it will result in a runtime error.
+Values accessed by an `each` block must be of type `List` or it will result in a runtime error.
 Accessing a property which was not passed into the template engine will result in a runtime error.
 The context of which properties are resolved while inside the each block will be scoped to the current item from the list.